ktoso/rx-wiki/Scheduler.md

 You can make an Observable act on a particular Scheduler by means of the <a href="https://github.com/Netflix/RxJava/wiki/Observable-Utility-Operators#wiki-observeon">`observeOn`</a> and <a href="https://github.com/Netflix/RxJava/wiki/Observable-Utility-Operators#wiki-subscribeon">`subscribeOn`</a> operators.
 You can also split an operator that works on an Observable onto multiple threads with the <a href="https://github.com/Netflix/RxJava/wiki/Observable-Utility-Operators#wiki-parallel">`parallel`</a> operator.

-Many of the RxJava Observable operators have varieties that take a Scheduler as an operator.
+Many of the RxJava Observable operators have varieties that take a Scheduler as a parameter.
 These instruct the operator to do some or all of its work on a particular Scheduler.

 #### See also:
 * <a href="http://www.introtorx.com/Content/v1.0.10621.0/15_SchedulingAndThreading.html">Intro to Rx: Scheduling and Threading</a>